Jews of old Kalush

 If there was a golden time for the Jewish people in Kalush, it was then.
 Certainly the town’s brewery reached its apogee in Emperor Franz Joseph I’s Galicia.

 Memories of the Brewery

-A Holocaust survivor who lived in Kalush as a girl recalled pleasant days in the compound of the town brewery.
-Her family’s home was there, due to her father’s position with the brewery.
+A Holocaust survivor raised in Kalush, Tsufyah Shpilmen, recalled pleasant days in the compound of the brewery.
+The family’s home was there, due to her father’s position with the firm.

 Before I left Kalush, our family lived in “Browar,” the beer brewery.
 There Father worked as a directorate official.
 After our house was destroyed by fire in the First World War, we received an apartment in the domain of the factory.
 The two owners, Aba Milshtein and Leibtshah Shpindel, I see in my imagination as if they were standing before me.
 The chief and older of them had grey hair.
 They were both always wearing black suits; in their hands, Tyrolean walking sticks.
 When they grew very old, administration of the factory passed to their children: Zelig Milshtein and his son Mosheleh, and Leibtshah’s grandson, Shlomoh.